intel/ScalableVectorSearch/docs/features.rst

 Distance functions
 ===================
-SVS supports the distance functions listed in :ref:`cpp_core_distance` (see :py:class:`pysvs.DistanceType` for the corresponding
+SVS supports the distance functions listed in :ref:`cpp_core_distance` (see :py:class:`svs.DistanceType` for the corresponding
 Python classes).
 The distance function is specified when the index is created by the corresponding :ref:`index constructors <index_constructors>`.
-In the case of the Vamana index, it must also be specified when the graph is built (see :py:class:`pysvs.Vamana.build` and :cpp:func:`svs::Vamana::build` for details).
+In the case of the Vamana index, it must also be specified when the graph is built (see :py:class:`svs.Vamana.build` and :cpp:func:`svs::Vamana::build` for details).

 .. _supported_data_types: